(Last updated March 2018)

 CURRENT FAVORITES (but I have many, many more):

-Top 10 Girl Groups: Red Velvet, BLACKPINK, SNSD, AOA, Girl’s Day, Twice, Apink, Oh My Girl, EXID, gugudan
+Top 10 Girl Groups: Red Velvet, BLACKPINK, TWICE, SNSD, EXID, gugudan, SONAMOO, CLC, Oh My Girl, WJSN

-(Let it be known that I also love Sistar and I.O.I., but I felt like I had to remove them because they’ve disbanded)
+(Let it be known that I also love Sistar and I.O.I., but I won’t put them in this list because they’ve disbanded *sobs*)

 *I’m heavily dancer-biased.
 You could probably figure this out if you looked at my above list.
-In my opinion, there is nothing more attractive that someone who’s got moves.
+Part of it comes from my own dance training growing up, but I honestly think there’s nothing more attractive than someone who knows how to dance.

-*Once I pick a bias, it usually doesn’t change.
+*Once I pick a bias for a group, it usually doesn’t change.
 When I get into a group, I have a system.
 I watch all of the music videos and performances, and then all of the variety show appearances and reality shows.
 After all of that, my bias is usually set.
 The only time I’ve had two biases was with NCT because I constantly change between Yuta and Taeyong.
-That being said, my ultimate bias changes constantly.
+(I cheat and say that Yuta’s my NCT 127 bias and Taeyong’s my NCT U bias) That being said, my ultimate bias changes constantly.
+It’s currently Donghae, but we’ll see who it is six months from now.

-*I haven’t joined any fandoms.
+*I haven’t officially joined any fandoms.
 At this point, I think I’m beyond being multifandom.
-I put together a list of groups that I follow once, and the number was over 50!
+I put together a list of groups that I follow at the end of 2016, and the number was over 50!
+I discovered a whole bunch more groups last year through survival shows, so I’m sure that number has at least doubled.
 I can’t even say I’m a casual listener of K-pop either, because I consume so much of it.
-So I don’t label myself or put myself in a particular fandom.
+So to balance things out, I don’t label myself or put myself in a particular fandom.
 My tastes and favorites are ever-changing, so I just call myself a hardcore K-pop fan and leave it at that.

-*I like both boy groups and girl groups…but I like boy groups more.
+*I like both boy groups and girl groups…but I put more energy into following boy groups.
 When I made my aforementioned list, I discovered I listen to more girl groups than boy groups.
 I was surprised, because I thought that it would be the other way around.
 I think that while I do listen to a lot of girl groups, it’s more casual.
 I tend to get way more hyped over boy groups, probably because I’m a straight woman.

 *I’m ambivalent (at best) about cute concepts.
 To be honest, I know this is incredibly ageist of me.
-I try to give everything I come across a chance, and I do like a lot of groups that push “cute” or “refreshing” concepts.
-If I was 18 I’d probably be way into, but I’m just not.
-At this point in my life, there is nothing in a cute concept that I really relate to.
+I try to give everything I come across a chance, and I do like a lot of groups that push “cute” or “refreshing” concepts (especially if I’m into underrated girl groups like I said).
+At this point in my life, there’s nothing in a cute concept that I really relate to.
 I might like certain songs, but it’s not what I naturally gravitate towards.
 I do think that there are too many cute groups out there, so I probably do have a bias.
-But I’d say it’s more against the trend than against the concept itself.
-If the market was saturated with sexy concepts or badass concepts, I would feel the same way.
+But I’d say my disinterest is more with the trend than with the concept itself.
+If the market was saturated with sexy concepts or badass concepts, I’d feel the same way.